15 Best Running Trails In Denver You Can Visit Today

 2. Washington Park Loop

-It’s a little less out in the sticks than the last trail, but the Washington Park Loop is an excellent looped trail for those looking for an easy trail to run on, especially since the entire loop features a paved path.
+It’s a little less out in the sticks than the last trail, but the Washington Park Loop is an excellent looped trail for those looking for an easy trail to run on in Denver.
+The entire loop is a paved path.

 The loop is 3.3km long, and has a very low elevation gain of just 13 meters, which is why it’s considered such an easy trail.